kudobuilder/kudo/STYLEGUIDE.md

 ### import

-The general Golang approach is to have a line of separation between Golang libraries and external packages.
-We prefer to have an additional line of separation grouping Kubernetes packages.
+The general Go approach is to have a line of separation between Go libraries and external packages.
+We prefer to have an additional line of separation grouping kudo packages separately at the end.
 Example:

 ```
 import (
+	// standard library packages
 	"context"
 	"fmt"

-      // above are standard library packages
+	// third-party library packages
+	"github.com/onsi/gomega"
+	"github.com/sirupsen/logrus"
+	appsv1 "k8s.io/api/apps/v1"
 	"k8s.io/client-go/tools/record"
 	"sigs.k8s.io/kustomize/k8sdeps/kunstruct"
 	"sigs.k8s.io/kustomize/pkg/target"
 	ktypes "sigs.k8s.io/kustomize/pkg/types"

-      // above are k8s library packages
+	// kudo packages
-	"github.com/kudobuilder/kudo/pkg/util/health"
-	"github.com/kudobuilder/kudo/pkg/util/template"
-	appsv1 "k8s.io/api/apps/v1"
+	"github.com/kudobuilder/kudo/pkg/util/kudo"
+	"github.com/kudobuilder/kudo/pkg/version"
 )
 ```

+Executing `make lint` uses `goimports` which is configured to ensure this structure and will error in most situations that differ.
+Unfortunately not all pattern mismatches are captured.

+`make imports` is also a useful tool in order to help create this structure.
+If all imports are in 1 import block (no lines of separation), `make imports` will modify the file in the appropriate order and structure.

 ### Naming

-In general, naming should follow Golang conventions over Kubernetes conventions.
+In general, naming should follow [Go conventions](https://golang.org/doc/effective_go.html#names) over [Kubernetes code conventions](https://github.com/kubernetes/community/blob/master/contributors/guide/coding-conventions.md#code-conventions).